Charlie Chaplin: Mutual

 Mutual gave Chaplin his own Los Angeles studio to work in, which opened in March 1916.
 He added two key members to his stock company, Albert Austin and Eric Campbell, and produced a series of elaborate two-reelers: The Floorwalker, The Fireman, The Vagabond, One A.M. and The Count.
 For The Pawnshop, he recruited the actor Henry Bergman, who was to work with Chaplin for 30 years.
 Behind the Screen and The Rink completed Chaplin's releases for 1916.
 The Mutual contract stipulated that he release a two-reel film every four weeks, which he had managed to achieve.
 With the new year, however, Chaplin began to demand more time.
-He made only four more films for Mutual over the first ten months of 1917: Easy Street, The Cure, The Immigrant and The Adventurer.
+In 1917, he made four more films for Mutual: Easy Street, The Cure, The Immigrant and The Adventurer.
 With their careful construction, these films are considered by Chaplin scholars to be among his finest work.
 Later in life, Chaplin referred to his Mutual years as the happiest period of his career.
 However, Chaplin also felt that those films became increasingly formulaic over the period of the contract, and he was increasingly dissatisfied with the working conditions encouraging that.

 Chaplin was attacked in the British media for not fighting in the First World War.
 He defended himself, claiming that he would fight for Britain if called and had registered for the American draft, but he was not summoned by either country.
 (Note: The British embassy made a statement saying: "[Chaplin] is of as much use to Great Britain now making big money and subscribing to war loans as he would be in the trenches.")
 Despite this criticism, Chaplin was a favourite with the troops, and his popularity continued to grow worldwide.
 Harper's Weekly reported that the name of Charlie Chaplin was "a part of the common language of almost every country", and that the Tramp image was "universally familiar".
-In 1917, professional Chaplin imitators were so widespread that he took legal action, and it was reported that nine out of ten men who attended costume parties, did so dressed as the Tramp.
+In 1917, professional Chaplin imitators were so widespread that he took legal action, with magazine writers complaining that nine out of ten men who attended costume parties did so dressed as the Tramp.
 The same year, a study by the Boston Society for Psychical Research concluded that Chaplin was "an American obsession".
 The actress Minnie Maddern Fiske wrote that "a constantly increasing body of cultured, artistic people are beginning to regard the young English buffoon, Charles Chaplin, as an extraordinary artist, as well as a comic genius".